-1. The degrees of Master of Englneering Science and Master of Surveying Science may be awarded by the Council on the recommendation of the Professorial Board to a candidate who has:
+Master of Engineering Science (MEngSc) and Master of Surveying Science (MSurvSc) 1.
+The degrees of Master of Engineering Science and Master of Surveying Science may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Engineering (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.